-Italy become film sets!
+Italy and the beautiful villages become movie sets!

 It is well known that Italy as a movie set has always been a source of inspiration for directors and producers of national and world fame.
 Just think of the scenes from “La Dolce Vita” set in Rome or those of “Eat, Pray, Love”, a movie shot between Rome and Naples.
 Did you know that the villages have also served as movie sets in Italy for important national and international movies?
 Get comfortable and prepare the popcorn because today we want to reveal the 5 Italian villages and locations that have inspired important movies.